joecochran/chassis/readme.md

 ### app/composers.php
 View Composers are amazing.
 They allow us to package data and bind it to views when they are called.
 So if I want to have a list of pages, I can simply include an array called pages with the view itself, and keep my controller clean.

 Laravel does not provide a default place for these, and some people keep them in routes, but I felt it would keep things simple if I moved them all out to their own place.
-If these grow to be too much to handle, I might also move some of it out to a namespace and use this file as a router to the namespace, (something like `View::composer('layouts.inc.cms-header', 'Harlo\Composers\CMSHeaderComposer.php');`
+If these grow to be too much to handle, I might also move some of it out to a namespace and use this file as a router to the namespace, (something like `View::composer('layouts.inc.cms-header', 'Ramone\Composers\CMSHeaderComposer.php');`

-### Harlo namespace.
+### Ramone namespace.
-in composer.json I am PSR-0 loading app/Harlo, which will contain all classes in the Harlo namespace.
+in composer.json I am PSR-0 loading app/Ramone, which will contain all classes in the Ramone namespace.
 At the moment, I am just using this to abstract the user, page, and setting creation tasks from my controller.
 Eventually, the page creator will be a fairly cumbersome thing, so I would like to move it out to a package and create a simple interface for it.
-* app/Harlo/Page contains Creator.php and Updater.php, which handle the creation and updating of pages.
-This pattern is repeated in app/Harlo/Setting and app/Harlo/User.
+* app/Ramone/Page contains Creator.php and Updater.php, which handle the creation and updating of pages.
+This pattern is repeated in app/Ramone/Setting and app/Ramone/User.
 Eventually, I would like to create a generic creation and updating class, as well as a generic set of success and fail methods to call in order to reduce redundancy.

 ## Roadmap
+- Move helpers out to namespace
 - All emails for resets, etc need to use [Ink](http://zurb.com/ink)
-- User management area.
-Add, remove, update users.
-- Settings management area.
-Here we set sitewide variables (facebook url, etc)
 - Need to namespace all the things.
-- Installation bash script?
-- Move helpers out to namespace
 - Make this more SOLID.